If you’re finally ready to take that leap and start your own business – congratulations!

 Form 18 – Consent and Certificate of Director (Rs.
 2,000 + VAT 8%)

 Form 19 – Consent and Certificate of Secretary/Secretaries (Rs.
 2,000 + VAT 8%)

 This is usually done by publishing a small blurb on the local papers.
 This is the only process that cannot be completed online.
-This is compulsory, and your registration application would not be accepted, if this step isn’t completed.
+This is compulsory, and your registration application would not be accepted if this step isn’t completed.

-This should be on at least one issue of the Gazette; and in at least one issue of a daily newspaper in the Sinhala, Tamil and English languages.
+This should be on at least one issue of the Gazette and in at least one issue of a daily newspaper in the Sinhala, Tamil and English languages.

-As a registered corporate secretary, Simplebooks is capable of registering your company for you.
+As a registered corporate secretary, Simplebooks can register your company for you.

 Our premium package lets us be with you, every single step of the way; from registering your business, to publishing a gazette notice, to producing your company seals.

 It is a crucial requirement in every company to maintain accurate records of important statutory documents, and this contribution is made by a company secretary.

 Make sure to checkout our pricing options!